Killer earthquake could hit UK at any time

 Igor, which is pushing sustained speeds of 125mph, is threatening to pass directly over Bermuda on Sunday, the US-based NHC has warned.

-Puerto Rico, the Virgin Islands and Bahamas are also likely to feel the effects of storm swells by early on Thursday, with the US East Coast affected by the weekend.
+Puerto Rico, the Virgin Islands and Bahamas are also likely to feel the effects of storm swells by early on Thursday, with the US East Coast affected by the weekend."These swells are likely to cause life-threatening surf and rip current conditions," the NHC warned.

 Flash flood threat A third simultaneous hurricane, Hurricane Julia, which is towards the centre of the Atlantic Ocean, has weakened further, with sustained winds of 80mph.